IbrahimxHussain/React-App/README.md

 ## Terminal Commands

-Here are the terminal commands in order of appearance of the video.
+Here are the terminal commands in order

 `npm install -g @aws-amplify/cli`